 If the out of time Witness Statement is accepted by TEC, the Council will act upon the instruction given by TEC.
 If TEC decides to reject the out of time Witness Statement, then the warrant can be pursued and recovery action will continue.

-If you have the need to make a complaint about the Council’s Enforcement Agents, please do so by email to email@example.com or writing directly to the Revenues Manager, North Hertfordshire District Council, PO Box 10613, Nottingham NG6 6DW.
+If you wish to make a complaint about the Council’s Enforcement Agents, please email firstname.lastname@example.org or write directly to the Revenues Manager, North Hertfordshire District Council, PO Box 10613, Nottingham NG6 6DW.

 The Council currently uses two Enforcement Agents to collect unpaid PCNs: